nilesh-DevOps/Weffer_testplan/README.md

 --------------Execution---------
-right click on test.java ->run as ->get asn options as run as TestNG. if option is not displayed means the testng configuration is not proper.
+right click on test.java ->run as ->get an options as "run as TestNG". if option is not displayed means the testng configuration is not proper.

 After Execution spark.html is updated